vmdn23/StreatsNews/README.md

 ## StreatsNews

 ## What is StreatsNews?
 StreatsNew is an awesome companion website for the iOS App StreetEats.
-Though currently still just in its early stages, it has be designed to to help Streeteat users communicate with other users.
-This way the community can provide useful feedback for lastest must try food carts.
+Though currently still just in its early stages, it has been designed to to help Streeteat users communicate with other users.
+This way the community can provide useful feedback for the lastest must try food carts.

 ## About
 This is a simple web app made with the purpose of learning more about Ruby and Ruby on Rails.